Obama, Hollande urge Russia to focus Syria attacks on Islamic State

 "I will ask President Putin, as I've done before ... that the strikes must be against Daesh (Islamic State), against terrorism," Hollande said.

-Hollande said France was coordinating with Russian ships in the eastern Mediterranean since the French Charles De Gaulle aircraft carrier arrived in the region.

-(Additional reporting by Susan Heavey, Doina Chiacu, Tim Ahmann and Megan Cassella; Writing by Jeff Mason; Editing by Andy Sullivan, Bill Trott and Will Dunham)
+(Additional reporting by Phil Stewart; Writing by Jeff Mason; Editing by Peter Cooney and Cynthia Osterman)